HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 Logic programming shares a lot of similarities with functional programming.
 It also shares its advantages and disadvantages as well.
 Both paradigms offer a safer and more consistent framework since they are both patterned form mathematical formalisms.
-Functional programming has lambda calculus and logic programming has predicate calculus.
+Functional programming has lambda calculus and logic programming is based on First Order Predicate Calculus.

 Being non-imperative also gives them an edge of automatically being immune to the perils of state and at the same time being prone to the perils of its absence.